 For businesses already selling online, the more you know the better your forecast.

 Use statistical techniques like linear regression, correlation and cluster analysis to analyse historic sales and marketing data, and make e-Commerce forecasts more accurate.

 However, you should also apply your own understanding of market dynamics (a Bayesian approach) to improve accuracy.

-E-Commerce forecasts combine data gathering, analysis, and assumption making.
+E-Commerce forecasts combine data gathering, analysis, and assumption-making.
 They’re your most honest view of what’s going to happen.
-That view hopes you organise your marketing, supply and finance plans in a much better way.
+That view helps you organise your marketing, supply and finance plans in a much better way.